 MP_RegistrationManager.log:- Following entries are there in the log file.

 MP Reg: Did not find client(GUID:5B942C7F-A352-4940-B668-B45BA1515976) public key.
 This may be because the client has not registered yet.
 MP Reg: Processing completed.
 Completion state = 0

-None of the new clients are not getting registered.
-When we checked MPcontrol.log and MP communication with existing clients everything looked fine.
+None of the new clients are getting registered.
+Everything looked fine when we checked MPcontrol.log and MP communication with existing clients.
 While checking MPSetup.log, we found that MP got reinstalled 2 days before.
-After that this issue started popping up.
-So what next ?
+After that, this issue started popping up.
+So what next?

 SCCM ConfigMgr MP Deinstallation failed Client Registration Issues ConfigMgr